hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

 #### B﻿ackend server management:

-If you take a look at the file structure of the `wod-backend` directory, you will discover that we did our best to sort things properly depending on their relationship to system  or workshops.
+If you take a look at the file structure of the `wod-backend` directory, you will discover that the team did its best to sort things properly depending on their relationship to system  or workshops.

 ##### C﻿ontent of the backend server: